tfabris/BlueGigaEmpeg/README.txt

 Your mileage may vary, but on my system there is an interesting trick with debugging via the Arduino USB cable and the Arduino Serial Monitor.

-When everything is connected together (empeg, arduino, bluetooth), the assembly and all devices which are part of the assembly will get their power off of the 12v power coming off the tuner connector on the empeg sled.
+When everything is connected together (empeg, Arduino, bluetooth), the assembly and all devices which are part of the assembly will get their power off of the 12v power coming off the tuner connector on the empeg sled.
 This means that if you plug all this stuff in, it's already powered by the time you try to attach your USB debug cable to Arduino.

-On my computer system, if the arduino is already externally powered when I connect my debug cable, then my computer cannot find its USB UART and is unable to connect to the debug port.
+On my computer system, if the Arduino is already externally powered when I connect my debug cable, then my computer cannot find its USB UART and is unable to connect to the debug port.